itsaboutcode/SalesforceNotes/sfdx.md

 #### Listing all the orgs

 List all orgs you’ve created or authenticated to.
-This command only show `active` scratch orgs.
+This command only shows `active` scratch orgs.
 To view expired scratch orgs, use `--all` flag with it.

 ```js
 sfdx force:org:list